 FAQs

-No. The 1099 form reports specific payments you received, while the 1040 form summarises all income and calculates your total taxes owed or refund due.
+No. The 1099 form reports specific payments you received, while the 1040 form summarizes all income and calculates your total taxes owed or refund due.

 No. The W-2 reports wages and withholdings from your employer.
 The 1040 form is your personal IRS tax form that includes W-2, 1099, and other income sources.